testground/testground/ROADMAP.md

 - Delivery: Q4 2022
 - Theme: usefulness
-- Effort: approx. 6 months
+- Effort: approx. 4 developer-months

 **Why:** Testground provides an excellent foundation for distributed testing.
 Supporting the libp2p team with interoperability tests generates long-term value outside of Testground.
 We can move faster, generate interest, and create measurable improvements by focusing on a use-case.